Starobinsky Inflation and the Latest CMB Data: A Subtle Tension?: Implementation of Inflationary Dynamics in CLASS

 \section{Implementation of Inflationary Dynamics in CLASS}

-In this analysis, we modify the CLASS code to natively incorporate the Starobinsky and $R^3$ inflationary models.
+In this analysis, we modify the CLASS code version 3.3 to natively incorporate the Starobinsky and $R^3$ inflationary models.
 To capture subleading effects that can influence inflationary observables, we expand the potential as a Taylor series expansion up to fourth derivatives.
 Furthermore, rather than relying on the standard slow-roll approximation typically used in the literature to estimate the number of e-folds (see Eq.~\eqref{eq:Number-efolds_slow-roll}), we compute it by numerically integrating the full inflationary dynamics governed by Eqs.~\eqref{eq:First_FriedmannEquation}, \eqref{eq:Chi_FieldEquation}, \eqref{eq:epsilon_definition}, and \eqref{eq:Number-efolds_definition}.
+For readers interested in accessing the modified CLASS modules and the numerical scripts used in this work, please refer to the Data Availability section, where we provide the link to the public GitHub repository containing all implementation details.

 Since we are implementing inflation directly into the CLASS code, the treatment of cosmological parameters differs substantially from the standard $\Lambda$CDM approach.
 In the conventional framework, the scalar amplitude $A_s$ and the scalar spectral index $n_s$ are treated as fundamental input parameters.
 In our implementation, however, $N_k$ and $\kappa_0$ become the primary parameters, while $A_s$ and $n_s$ are derived quantities.